 In most simple terms: Dealing with the amount and variety of stakeholders from across the entire organisation during the various steps and activities that make up portfolio prioritisation.

 And how does the PMO implement the measurements for portfolio prioritisation?
 The Business Case!
 Best Practices and views on different templates out there in the marketplace to follow… an entirely different challenge altogether.

-If you’re looking to learn more about Effective Enterprise Portfolio Management and the PMO – why not join us on our 2.5 day virtual classroom course?
+If you’re looking to learn more about portfolio management, – why not join us on our refreshed 2 day virtual Unlocking Business Agility through Portfolio Management classroom course?
 The course includes the following modules:

 - Strategy and Leadership

 - Corporate Culture